BlakeRhodes/NeoArcadia/Sample-Combat-Play-by-Play.md

 ### Step 6: Loot Collection

-- Loot Roll: 1d6 (rolled a 3) + Loot (assume +2) - 4 = 1
+- Loot Roll: 1d6 (rolled a 3) + Loot (assume +2) - 2 = 3
-- The party gets 1 Loot Die to use on the Loot Table.
+- The party gets 3 Loot Die to use on the Loot Table.

 ### Loot Acquisition

-- The party rolls the Loot Die (rolled a 4) and consults the Loot Table to collect their rewards.
+- The party rolls one Loot Die (rolled a 4) and consults the Loot Table to collect their rewards.
+- The party rolls two Loot Dice (rolled a 7) and consults the Loot Table to collect their rewards.

 ### Conclusion